 Even when corrective feedback is necessary, ensure that it is framed positively.
 INFPs are motivated by the desire to grow, but they sometimes can take negative feedback too personally.

-INFPs want the work they do to have a personal meaning and of humanistic value to the world.
-In order for them to be truly effective, they must believe that whatever they’re putting their hands to is making the world a better place.
+INFPs want the work they do to have personal meaning and of humanistic value to the world.
+For them to be truly effective, they must believe that whatever they’re putting their hands to is making the world a better place.

 When you give them a task, talk about the big picture and what it means personally to you.
 When you bring personal meaning and values into a work task, it becomes far more important for the INFP to complete and accomplish well.